-- Experience and Response—Was the submission enjoyable?
+- Experience and Response: Was the submission enjoyable?
 Unenjoyable?
-Was there any portion that you wanted to linger upon or ignore?
+Was there any portion that you wanted to linger on or ignore?
 Was it easy or difficult?
 Did you like it or dislike it?
 Did you respond emotionally?
 Intellectually?

-- Tradition and Experimentation—Does the submission fit within a tradition?
+- Tradition and Experimentation: Does the submission fit within a tradition?
 What is that tradition?
 Does it maintain the tradition, attempt to progress it, or attempt to transgress it?
-How successful is the submission in maintaining its tradition?
+How successful is the submission at maintaining its tradition?
 At progressing it?
 At transgressing it?
 Is the submission experimental?
-How radical is it in its experimentation?
+How radical is it?

-- Commercial Considerations—Can you envision an audience for the submission?
+- Commercial Considerations: Can you envision an audience for the submission?
 If yes, who might that audience be?
-If not, how might the submission find its audience?
+If not, how might the submission find an audience?
 How might it be best marketed?
 How might it be best brought to the public?

-- Sociocultural and Psychoanalytical—How might people from differing cultures respond to the submission?
+- Sociocultural and Psychoanalytical: How might people from diverse cultures respond to the submission?
 Is there unintended bias present?
 What sort of sociocultural messages does the submission convey?
 Would it have a positive impact upon the world?
 Does the submission seem psychologically revealing of its creator?
-Does the submission serve a personal psychological goal of the creator’s?
+Does the submission serve a personal psychological goal?
 Is this apparent to the audience?
 Should it be?

 Receiving a Critique